Skip to main content

 Noise

-from quri_parts.core.estimator import (
+from quri_parts.backend.devices import star_device

 )